Omidyar-backed Spero Ventures invests in Mexico City’s Mati, a startup pitching ID-verification – TechCrunch

 Spero Ventures, the venture capital firm backed by eBay founder Pierre Omidyar, has gone to Mexico City for its latest investment, backing the identity verification technology developer Mati.

-Launched in San Francisco, the two co-founders Filip Victor and Amaury Soviche, decided to relocate to Mexico because of its proximity to big, untapped markets in Mexico, Brazil, and Colombia.
+Launched in San Francisco, the two co-founders Filip Victor and Amaury Soviche, decided to relocate to Mexico because of its proximity to big, untapped markets in Mexico, Brazil and Colombia.

 “After developing the technology in San Francisco, we chose to start commercially in Latin America.
 It has been the perfect petri dish for us: the markets here, especially in Mexico, Brazil and Colombia, are very exciting.
 These countries have the highest payments fraud rates in the world, which makes their identity issues the most interesting,” said Victor in a statement.

 The rise of a new generation of fintech startup across Latin America creates a unique opportunity for Mati in a number of markets — and so does a new generation of financial services regulations, the company said.
-“We view the fintech regulations sweeping across LatAm as an opportunity to help a lot of promising fintechs and marketplaces get to the next level”, Victor said.
+“We view the fintech regulations sweeping across LatAm as an opportunity to help a lot of promising fintechs and marketplaces get to the next level,” Victor said.

-Already working across three countries, with operations in Mexico City, St. Petersburg, and San Francisco, Mati is an example of the global scope that even very early stage companies can now achieve.
+Already working across three countries, with operations in Mexico City, St. Petersburg and San Francisco, Mati is an example of the global scope that even very early-stage companies can now achieve.

 Identity verification is at the core of much of the modern gig economy and much of the social networking defining life during a pandemic.